MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-usage.md

 }
 ````

-Let's explain the previous plugin.
+Let's explain this snippet.
 The purpose of this type of plugin is to respond an HTTP response with http status, body and headers map.

 1. Includes all public structures from `types.rs` file.
 This file contains predefined Otoroshi objects that plugins should manipulate.
 2. Necessary imports.
 [Extism](https://extism.org/docs/overview)'s goal is to make all software programmable by providing a plug-in system.